Louis-DR/OmniCores-BuildingBlocks/sources/data/valid_ready/advanced_fifo/valid_ready_advanced_fifo.md

 ![valid_ready_advanced_fifo](valid_ready_advanced_fifo.symbol.svg)

 Advanced synchronous First-In First-Out queue with comprehensive monitoring features and valid-ready handshake flow control.
-This enhanced FIFO provides level monitoring, dynamic threshold flags, flush functionality, and error protection mechanisms.
-The handshake protocol ensures that transfers only occur when both valid and ready signals are asserted, automatically managing flow control without external enable logic.
+This enhanced FIFO provides level monitoring, dynamic threshold flags, flush functionality, and inherent safety through the handshake protocol.
+The handshake protocol ensures that transfers only occur when both valid and ready signals are asserted, providing inherent backpressure and safety.

+The design is structured as a modular architecture with valid-ready handshake logic wrapping a separate controller for pointer management and control logic, and a generic simple dual-port RAM for data storage.
+This allows easy replacement of the memory with technology-specific implementations during ASIC integration.

 The read data output continuously shows the value at the head of the queue when not empty, allowing instant data access without necessarily consuming the entry.
 The internal memory array is not reset, so it will contain invalid data in silicium and Xs that could propagate in simulation if the integration doesn't handle control flow correctly.